What is Java? A Simple Guide for Beginners

 🎯 Key Takeaways

-1. Java is a platform-independent, object-oriented programming language that powers billions of devices worldwide
+1. ✅ Java is platform-independent and powers billions of devices

-2. It's used in Android apps, banking systems, e-commerce, and enterprise software
+2. ✅ Used in Android apps, banking, e-commerce, enterprise software

-3. Java's "Write Once, Run Anywhere" feature makes it versatile and reliable
+3. ✅ "Write Once, Run Anywhere" makes it versatile

-5. Start learning with free resources and practice daily for best results
+5. ✅ Start learning with free resources and daily practice

 Prafull Ranjan